-The undergraduate Program in Computational Neuroscience has been designed to bring together students majoring both in biological and mathematical sciences.
+The undergraduate Program in Neural Computation and Engineering has been designed to bring together students majoring both in biological and mathematical sciences.
 The program will help students to acquire or deepen the knowledge and skills required to integrate mathematical approaches into a study of the nervous system, and to develop biologically motivated and grounded models of brain function.
 This two-year program offers:

 - Access to some of the otherwise restricted courses of the NBIO major (without the requirement to complete that major)